DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 ---
 title: Improving the add user flow
-Description: Make it quicker and easier for DfE support users to add provider users to Manage
+description: Make it quicker and easier for DfE support users to add provider users to Manage
 date: 2021-04-16
 ---
 {% from "figure/macro.njk" import appFigure with context %}